Out of Uniform: Resume Tips for Transitioning Military Professionals

 I often get frantic e-mail from people around the world.
 A typical one goes like this: “Please help!
 I’ve had several companies ask me to send my resume to Ms. Ascii.
 Who is she?”ASCII is not a person, but an abbreviation for “The American Standard Code for the Interchange of Information.”
 Or, put simply, plain-text format.Look at the keys on your computer keyboard.
 All the characters you see there — excluding the function keys — compose the ASCII family.Online job boards and some recruiters prefer ASCII resumes, because they retain their formatting, regardless of the software used to view them.If you plan to post your resume online or to e-mail it to a recruiter, you’ll want to have an ASCII version.Get more tips on ASCII resumes here: http://www.hotjobs.com/htdocs/help/myresume.html#formatting

 You finally updated your resume, but you shouldn’t stop there.If you’re going to apply to a variety of jobs, make sure you have a resume tailored for each.A writer, for example, might have as many as six resumes: One for writer with additional versions for editor, copy editor, reporter, marketing manager and freelancer.What are Behavior Based Interviews?
 More Information.

 Military-to-Civilian Transition Resume Service – Online Service

 Action Words That Make An Amazing Resume

-writing a resume is to use action words.
+One of the most important things when writing a resume is to use action words.
 Not only will these words increase the impact of your resume in the eyes of the employers but they might help your resume get selected when recruiters use resume scanning software.